 Rotate snake anti-clockwise

 Next up, rotate the snake in an anti-clockwise direction to possibly break down the drain clog.
 Be keen to feel if the resistance has reduced when you push.
 If so, now pull the snake out of the drain.
 Repeat this process until the clog is cleared.
-Finally, flash the drain using hot water.
+Finally, flush the drain using hot water.

 Method 3: Thoroughly Plunge the Bathtub